beatrizalbiac/Ing-Datos/exercise1/README.md

 # Exsericse 1
 *by Beatriz Albiac*

 1. Create the directory ‘downloads’ if it doesn't exist.
 Download the files one by one.
-Split out the filename from the uri, so the file keeps its original filename. nnbnv
-2. Each file is a zip, extract the csv from the zip and delete the zip file.
-3. Look at the data you downloaded.
-a.
-What kind of data is?
-i.
-The data downloaded belongs to…
-b.
-Can you think of analyses that can be made with this?
-i.
-Looking at the fields of the data one can infer…
-c.
-Is the data normalized or denormalized?
-d.
-It’s needed any processing before we use it?
-e.
-Are there null values?
-In which fields?
-Measure how many and guess a reason.
-4. Get the mean trip time for each quarter.
-Track how it evolves over time.
-For this, create a new file that reads the downloads directory and computes the mean.
-This file can be called ‘processor.py’, and the output should be another folder called ‘processed’.
-5. Propose and develop any extra analysis you consider.
-You can use any visualization tool from python, or any external free tool like Google Data Studio.
-Focus on the columns of the file.
-6. EXTRA: download the files asynchronously.
-7. Think of the need of delivery the data.
-How you will do it?

-1. Create the directory ‘downloads’ if it doesn't exist.
-Download the files one by one.
 Split out the filename from the url, so the file keeps its original filename.

   There's an url that has a typo and doesn't get downloaded: *https://divvy-tripdata.s3.amazonaws.com/Divvy_Trips_2220_Q1.zip*